PoCInnovation/Pool2023/Software/day05/Flutter/README.md

 ## Step 0.4 - Async

-In this day you will have to interact with an API that is not synchronous with your app, as it's another program on another machine, that make sense.
+In this day you will have to interact with an API that is not synchronous with your app, as it's another program on another machine, that makes sense.

-In order to learn a little bit of it, you will make a delay before your car rev the engine.
+In order to learn a little bit about it, you will add a delay before your car rev the engine.
 To succeed, you have to make the `revTheEngine` function [asynchronous](https://dart.dev/codelabs/async-await#working-with-futures-async-and-await) and add this line of code on the first line of the function:

 ```dart
 await Future.delayed(const Duration(seconds: 2));